stefanprodan/dockelk/README.md

 ### Network setup

+Create a dedicated Docker network so each container can have a fix IP assigned inside the compose file.

 ```
  docker network create --subnet=192.16.0.0/24 elk
 ```

 In production you should use an internal DNS server and use domain names instead of fix IP addresses.
 Each service should reside on a dedicated host.
 The containers can be started with `--net=host` to bind directly to the host network to avoiding Docker bridge overhead.

 ### Elasticseach Nodes